NineWorldsKindred/documents/content/public/outline.md

 * Calendar
 	* G calendar of events, public view

+* Heathmoot
+	* Could also be featured along with the calendar page if events were centralized
+		* This woudl necessatate changing Calendar menu title to Events

 * Contact
 	* Simple contact form
 	* Text explaining how we meet with people and what to expect